akangelov/Quiz-Game/README.md

 A registered user can check his score in the /Profile page.
 He can additionally create new quesition or edit questions in the /Create Question and /Edit Question pages.

 REST API and DB

-The repository of Celera Chemie REST API is available at: https://github.com/AlexTasev/ExpressJS-CeleraChemie.
+The repository of Quiz Game REST API is available at: https://github.com/akangelov/React.js-Project/tree/master/rest.
 An open connection to MongoDB is required.

 Resolve Dependencies
 When the project is cloned or downloaded, type in the terminal the following in both Server and Client directory:

 npm / yarn install

 Run the web server
 To run the web server type in terminal from Server-Celera-Chemie the following:

 node index
 Run the React app
 The app uses React on client side.
-To run the React app type in terminal from celera-chemie-web-project directory the following:
+To run the React app type in terminal from Quiz Game directory the following:

 npm / yarn start
 By default, the app is running on: